benchmark-urbanism/vue-mapbox-map/docs/README.md

 ></VueMapboxMap>
 ```

-A `mapbox-gl` or `maplibre-gl` instance must be provided to `vue-mapbox-map`: these should be installed and instanced in accordance with standard procedures.
+A `mapbox-gl` or `maplibre-gl` instance must be provided: these should be installed and instanced in accordance with standard procedures.
 For example:

 ```js
 mapboxgl.accessToken = this.accessToken